Will Addison: Ulster sign Irish-qualified Sale Sharks centre

 "It has been a pleasure to work with Will.
 He has captained the side this season and the enthusiasm and desire he brings will be missed."

-Penrith-born Addison spent almost 10 years with Sale and was a product of the club's academy.
+Penrith-born Addison, who has signed a two-year deal with the Irish province, spent almost 10 years with Sale and was a product of the club's academy.

 He made his first-team debut for the Sharks in 2011 and has played over 100 games for the club.